bitifet/sqltt/README.md

 Available queries: list, listByDept, show, insert, update
 ```

-> **NOTE:** If single SQLTT template where exported in that file, we would had
+> 📌 If single SQLTT template where published in that file, we would had
-> obtained its SQL instead just as we are going to get right now by specifying
+> obtained its SQL instead just like we are going to obtain right now by
-> it.
+> specifying it.

 Now we can obtain desired query just specifying it as a parameter: